Legal Description of This Claim;

 The area is full of dirt roads, so a good map and a good GPS unit is a must, but we’ll show you exactly where it is, so finding it will not be a problem.

-A couple of spare tires or an air compressor and patch kit or even a couple of cans of tire sealant is strongly recommended for obvious reasons!
+We set up a base camp pretty close to the claim and were able to pull a 24’ toy hauler in the whole way.
+I could have probably brought it right onto the claim, but did not want to risk getting stuck or getting a flat.
+A couple of spare tires and an air compressor are strongly recommended for obvious reasons!
 Also, be sure to bring in whatever water you may need, as there are almost no water sources in the area 10 months out of the year.

 Information on Mining Claims in General;